 Globally Crime is one of the major social problems.
 It has severely affected our social organization.
 The Crime graph given by National Crime Records Bureau (NCRB) under the Ministry of Home Affairs, Government of India shows an upward trend.
 The new types of crimes with newer 'Modus Operandi' are taking place by misusing modern technological innovations.
-The crimes like Terrorism, Human Rights Violation, Cyber Atrocities, Financial Frauds, White Collar Crimes etc., have become a common phenomena.
+The crimes like terrorism, Human Rights Violation, Cyber Atrocities, Financial Frauds, White Collar Crimes etc., have become a common phenomenon.
 Similarly, the traditional crimes like Murder, Robbery, dacoity and other kinds of traditional crimes are also increasing.
 Maintenance of peace, harmony and social order is very much essential.
 The course designed keeping in view broader aspects and dimensions of the above objectives.

-- The scientific approach to tackle the crime problem is need of the hour.
-This problem can be effectively tackled with the help of different agencies of Criminal Justice system like Police.
-Prison.
-Law, Court and various other agencies. - 2.
+- 1. The scientific approach to tackle the crime problem is need of the hour.
+This problem can be effectively tackled with the help of different agencies of Criminal Justice system like Police, Prison, Law, Court and various other agencies. - 2.
 To study the different agencies of Criminal Justice System scientifically. - 3.
-To find out the solution to the crime problem. - 4.
-To bring culprit to the book and punish him with the speedy trials. - To get justice to the victims of crime the Criminology and Forensic Science Course at the Post Graduation level is designed to train and equip the students. - 6.
+To find out the solution to the crime problem. - To bring culprit to the book and punish him with the speedy trials. - 5.
+To get justice to the victims of crime the Criminology and Forensic Science Course at the Post Graduation level is designed to train and equip the students. - 6.
 To work for the cause of society. - 7.
-To understand the process of making laws, breaking of the laws and societal reaction to breaking of the laws. - To expose the students on various aspects of Crime, Criminality, delinquent behavior, Reformation and Rehabilitation of Criminal.
-Victim of Crime, Victim Assistance and Victim Compensation. - To provide qualified candidates to serve in the Criminology and Forensic Science allied agencies, Like: Police Organization, Prison Department, Forensic Science Institutions,
+To understand the process of making laws, breaking of the laws and societal reaction to breaking of the laws. - 8.
+To expose the students on various aspects of Crime, Criminality, delinquent behavior, Reformation and Rehabilitation of Criminal, Victim of Crime, Victim Assistance and Victim Compensation. - 9.
+To provide qualified candidates to serve in the State and Central Forensic Institutes, Law enforcement agencies and Judiciary.